 Student Outreach & Support

-Student Outreach and Support (formerly Case Management) in the Office of the Dean of Student Life staff is committed to assisting undergraduate students in successfully navigating the Johns Hopkins University Homewood campus.
+Student Outreach and Support staff is committed to assisting students in successfully navigating the Johns Hopkins University Homewood campus.
 Student Outreach and Support helps students manage physical and mental health concerns, personal and family emergencies, financial issues, and other obstacles that may arise during their college experience.

 Case Managers provide resources and information to help students navigate university systems and policies while prioritizing their wellbeing and academic success.
 Additionally, Case Managers will assist students in making connections with faculty, staff, and other offices that can collaborate with them to ensure their needs are met.
 Lastly, the goal is to help students to develop self-advocacy skills that prepare them for involvement in the larger community and life beyond college.